How Small Businesses Can Manage Reimbursements Efficiently

 Expense reimbursement, though simple in principle, is seldom easy.
 It’s a complicated process that can be as difficult to track as it is to define.
 Every company has a different expense reimbursement policy with varying criteria for what is considered a business expense.

-For example, most travel related expenses like flights, hotels and meals are considered business-related.
-Therefore eligible for reimbursement.
+For example, most travel-related expenses like flights, hotels, and meals are considered business-related.
+Therefore, it is eligible for reimbursement.
 However, only if incurred while performing duties on behalf of the company.

-For this reason it is incredibly important that companies not only clearly define their expense management policy, but also implement a method to efficiently manage expense reimbursements.
+For this reason, it is incredibly important that companies not only clearly define their expense management policy but also implement a method to manage expense reimbursements efficiently.

 How to Keep Track of Work Expenses?

-The majority of businesses track work expenses via an internal system which employees use to report their expenses for reimbursement.
+Most businesses track work expenses via an internal system that employees use to report their expenses for reimbursement.
 For example, an employee who travels from New York to Chicago to meet a client may submit his travel expenses for reimbursement by filing specific paperwork.
-Then, submit his original receipts with the HR/finance department for review.
+Then, submit his original receipts to the HR/finance department for review.

-This is an archaic process that’s plagued by human error and generates mountains of paperwork that someone has to get paid to process.
+This archaic process is plagued by human error and generates mountains of paperwork that someone must get paid to process.
 Thankfully, there are several ways to efficiently manage expense reimbursement.

 Expense Management Best Practices